 You should also check in with your doctor first if you:

 - are experiencing a relapse

-These factors don’t mean that you can’t try massage, but your doctor might advise you to take some extra precautions or avoid certain types.
+These factors don’t mean you can’t try massage, but your doctor might advise you to take extra precautions or avoid certain types.

-While massage therapy might not seem like traditional medicine, it’s still important to make sure it’s done by someone qualified.
+While massage therapy might not seem like traditional medicine, it’s still important to ensure it’s done by someone qualified.
 Regulations regarding massage therapy differ from state to state.
-Check your state's licensing board to learn what’s required in your state.
+Check your state’s licensing board to learn what’s required in your state.

 Here are a few ways to find a massage therapist:

 - Ask your neurologist to recommend massage therapists who are familiar with MS.

 - Use the American Massage Therapy Association’s searchable database.